-Nucleolus is a distinct structure observed at light microscopy after standard histological staining (Figure 1).
-It is a nuclear compartment containing highly dense chromatin and a number of associated proteins.
+The nucleolus is a distinct structure that can be observed at light microscopy after standard histological staining (Figure 1).
+It is a nuclear compartment containing dense chromatin and a number of associated proteins.
 In the nucleolus, ribosomal RNA (rRNA) is synthesized and ribosomal subunits are assembled.
-It was described by F. Fontana in 1781.
-Cells usually have more than one nucleolus, and the total number depends on the cell type, differentiation state and physiology of the cell.
+It was described by F. Fontana in 1781, and there were more than 300 references dealing with the nucleolus by the end of the 19th century.
+Cells usually have more than one nucleolus, and the total number depends on the cell type, differentiation state, and physiology of the cell.
 Mammal cells may contain from 1 to 5 nucleoli.
 The size of the nucleolus may change along with the cell activity, sometimes becoming larger than 1 µm in diameter.
-During interphase, several nucleoli may join together to form a larger one.
+During interphase (not doing mitosis), several nucleoli may join together to form a larger one.
 In general, cells having intense protein synthesis show larger nucleoli.
 It is also larger in large cells and in growing cells.
 However, in some cells, like sperm, the nucleolus is not visible.
 The nucleolus disappears during mitosis, allowing chromatin to be packaged into chromosomes.
 Although the nucleolus is not always visible, and disappears in some cell cycle phases, a cell without nucleolus is regarded as dead or is dying.

 The nucleolus disappears during the mitotic prophase, allowing the reorganization of chromatin to make up the chromosomes.
 Both, nucleolar chromatin and proteins are distributed and packaged in different chromosomes.
 During telophase, nucleolar chromatin decondensates and gather nucleolar proteins to form new nucleoli.
 For a nucleolus to be formed, besides gathering chromatin and proteins, nucleolar activity must be initiated: transcription and splicing of pre-45S ribosomal RNA, and ribosomal subunits assembling.